 Both reports from Airbus and Boeing indicate that there will be a greater demand for data analysts In the process of streamlining airline operations, but this will also add to the growing labour demand for more tech-savvy individuals to be on boarded into the aviation industry.

-Depending on who you ask, OEMs and the big airframers like Airbus and Boeing entering into the aftermarket, can be seen as either a good or a bad thing.
+Depending on who you ask, OEMs and the big airframers like Airbus and Boeing entering into the aircraft aftermarket, can be seen as either a good or a bad thing.
 For airlines it provides an opportunity for access to service packages span across activities that take place in the hanger: such as maintenance, technician training, e-solutions, and system upgrades.
 As well as material management services like spares and tooling.

-For MRO and the aftermarket, on the other hand, OEMs jumping into the race creates problems.
 Smaller MRO providers and parts providers will likely struggle against the vast resources and technologies that larger OEMs service packages can provide.
 Even the aftermarket pro-competitive agreement CFM-IATA drafted in 2018 has to define clear rules of engagement.

 Additive Manufacturing is predicted to make even more substantial gains in the next decade-potentially changing the landscape of the parts and supply chain market.
 As AM technology evolves, Boeing's CMO report predicts it will go from a niche solution for non-critical parts to a staple in delivering and manufacturing high-quality parts on demand.
 This process of being able to provide "the part you need when you need it" should substantially reduce costs and lead times.

 The substantial growth in the used serviceable parts market will also create a more extensive variety of options for airlines going into the future.
 We reported on the specifics of how USM is one of the fastest growing markets.
 Its potential allows for more of a competitive advantage amongst smaller MRO, and provides airlines with parts options at a lower cost.